 Maintain good posture.
 Maintaining proper posture is important to prevent joints from fusing in undesirable positions.
 Practicing standing straight in front of a mirror can help you avoid some of the problems associated with ankylosing spondylitis.

 Apply heat and cold.
 Heat feels good against an ailing back.
-When applied to stiff joints and tight muscles, heat compresses and heating pads can do wonders for ease pain and relieving joint stiffness.
-A hot baths or showers is also recommended for pain relief.
+When applied to stiff joints and tight muscles, heat compresses and heating pads can do wonders for easing pain and relieving joint stiffness.
+A hot bath or shower is also recommended for pain relief.
 Ice on inflamed areas can help reduce swelling.